By Gene and Katie Hamilton

 You'll find that many carpenters are on the staff of a general contractor, window installation services and remodeling companies as well as individuals who work as independent contractors.
-They are found online using a search engine by typing "carpenter in (your town)" in the search box.
-They advertise in local newspapers, the "Yellow Pages" and often you'll find a business card offering carpentry work in hardware stores, lumberyards and home centers.
+They are found online using a search engine by typing "carpenter in (your town)" in the search box which will direct you to contractor referral services.
+They advertise in local newspapers, the "Yellow Pages" and often you'll find a business card offering carpentry work on bulletin boards in hardware stores, lumberyards and home centers.

 Some trim carpenters specialize in old and traditional houses and they're adept and recreating intricate wood trim.